JFeldbauer/LaTeX_workshop/README.md

 MiKTex: https://miktex.org/ they have a installation tutorial available [here](https://miktex.org/howto/install-miktex)

+### TinyTex

+TinyTex works across different OS and does not require admin privileges to install.
+It is interesting especially for R users (but also for others) as it can automatically install missing packages from within R. There are installation instructions and some general information about LaTeX distributions [here](https://yihui.org/tinytex/).

 ## LaTeX Editor

-In general you could just use any text editor (e.g. [Emacs](https://www.gnu.org/software/emacs/) or [notepad++](https://notepad-plus-plus.org/downloads/)), but there are a lot of good [integrated development environments](https://en.wikipedia.org/wiki/Integrated_development_environment) and we suggest to use [TeXstudio](https://www.texstudio.org/).
+In general you could just use any text editor (e.g. [Emacs](https://www.gnu.org/software/emacs/) or [notepad++](https://notepad-plus-plus.org/downloads/)), but there are a lot of good [integrated development environments (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment) and we suggest to use [TeXstudio](https://www.texstudio.org/).
+It is worth noticing that also RStudio can be used as a LaTeX IDE.
 But feel free to find out your own preferred work flow.

 ## Online Editor